Risks and opportunities

 Sector-specific risk and market opportunities

 The growth markets of Asia, South America, and Central and Eastern Europe are particularly important to the Volkswagen Group in terms of the global trend in demand for passenger cars and commercial vehicles.
-Although these markets harbor considerable potential, the underlying conditions in some of the countries in these regions make it difficult to increase unit sales figures there.
-Some have high customs barriers or minimum local content requirements for domestic production, for example.
-The market development in Russia was again inhibited by the political crisis and its economic consequences in fiscal year 2015.
+Although these markets harbor considerable potential, the underlying conditions in some countries in these regions make it difficult to increase unit sales figures there.
+Some have high customs barriers or minimum local content requirements for production, for example.
+The political crisis and its economic consequences again inhibited market development in Russia in fiscal year 2016.
 In South America, structural deficits continued to have a negative impact.
 Restrictions on vehicle registrations could enter into force in further Chinese metropolitan areas in the future.
 Additionally, a global economic slowdown could negatively impact consumer confidence.
-Furthermore, we cannot entirely rule out the possibility of freight deliveries being shifted from trucks to other means of transport and of demand for the Group’s commercial vehicles falling as a result.
+Furthermore, we cannot entirely rule out the possibility of freight deliveries being shifted from trucks to other means of transport, and of demand for the Group’s commercial vehicles falling as a result.

 Western Europe is one of our main sales markets.
 A drop in prices due to the economic climate triggered by falling demand in this region would have a particularly strong impact on the Company’s earnings.
 We counter this risk with a clear, customer-oriented and innovative product and pricing policy.
-Outside Western Europe, delivery volumes are widely spread around the world; the Chinese market accounts for a large share.
-We either already have a strong presence in numerous existing and developing markets or are working hard to build such a presence.
-Moreover, strategic partnerships help us to increase our presence in these countries and regions and cater to requirements there.
+Outside Western Europe, delivery volumes are widely spread worldwide, with the Chinese market accounting for a large share.
+In numerous existing and developing markets, we either already have a strong presence or are working hard to build one.
+Moreover, strategic partnerships are helping us to increase our presence in these countries and regions and cater to requirements there.

-In fiscal year 2015, economic trends varied considerably from region to region: whereas the situation in Western Europe continued to stabilize, the growth trend in China developed at a weaker pace.
-The US economy expanded solidly, but market conditions in Eastern Europe and South America remained under strain.
+Economic performance varied from region to region in fiscal year 2016.
+While the situation in Western Europe stabilized further, China remained on its growth trajectory and the US economy continued to expand, market conditions in Eastern Europe and South America remained under strain.
 The resulting challenges for our trading and sales companies, such as efficient inventory management and a profitable dealer network, are considerable and are being met by appropriate measures on their part.
 However, financing business activities through bank loans remains difficult.
 Our financial services companies offer dealers financing on attractive terms with the aim of strengthening their business models and reducing operational risk.
 We have installed a comprehensive liquidity risk management system so that we can promptly counteract any liquidity bottlenecks at the dealers’ end that could hinder smooth business operations.

 We continue to approve loans for vehicle finance on the basis of the same cautious principles applied in the past, taking into account the regulatory requirements of section 25a(1) of the Kreditwesengesetz (KWG – German Banking Act).

-Volkswagen may be exposed to increased competition in aftermarkets for two reasons in particular: firstly, because of the provisions of the block exemption regulations, which have been in force for after-sales service since June 2010, and, secondly, because of the amendments included in EU Regulation 566/2011 of June 8, 2011, which expand independent market participants’ access to technical information.
+Volkswagen may be exposed to increased competition in aftermarkets for two reasons in particular: firstly, because of the provisions of the block exemption regulations, which have applied to after-sales services since June 2010, and, secondly, because of the amendments included in EU Regulation 566/2011 of June 8, 2011 regarding access by independent market participants to technical information.

 In addition, the European Commission is currently evaluating the market with regard to existing design protection.
-If design protection for visible genuine parts were to be abolished as a result, this could adversely affect the Volkswagen Group’s genuine parts business.
+If the proposed abolition of design protection for visible replacement parts were to be approved, this could adversely affect the Volkswagen Group’s genuine parts business.

 Below, we outline the market opportunities for the Volkswagen Group.
 We see the greatest potential for growth in the markets of the Asia-Pacific region and in North America.

-Growth in China, the largest market in the Asia-Pacific region, progressed at a slower pace in the reporting period.
-The demand for vehicles will continue to rise there in the coming years due to the need for individual mobility, but will shift from the large coastal cities to the interior of the country.
-In order to leverage the considerable opportunities offered by this market – also with regard to e-mobility – and to defend our strong market position in China over the long term, we are continuously expanding our product range to include models that have been specially developed for this market.
-We are further expanding our production capacity in this growing market through additional production facilities.
+China, the largest market in the Asia-Pacific region, continued to grow in the reporting period.
+The Chinese demand for vehicles will continue to rise in the coming years, albeit at a slower pace than in the past, due to the need for individual mobility.
+Demand will also shift from the large coastal cities to the interior of the country.
+In order to leverage the considerable opportunities offered by the Chinese market – also with regard to e-mobility – and to defend our strong market position in China over the long term, we are continuously expanding our product range to include models that have been specially developed for this market.
+We are further extending our production capacity in this growing market through additional production facilities.

-The political and economic situation in India further stabilized in 2015.
+The political and economic situation in India further stabilized in 2016.
 The vehicle markets continued their recovery.
-We expect this to continue.
-The Group is currently consolidating its activities in this environment.
-India remains a strategically important market of the future for the Group.
+We expect this trend to continue.
+Against this backdrop, the Group is currently consolidating its activities, as India remains an important strategic future market for the Group.

 Russia has the potential to grow into one of the largest automotive markets in the world.
-However, its heavy reliance on currently lower oil revenues and the weak ruble led to a decline in the market as a whole in 2015.
+However, the heavy reliance on oil revenues that are lower than in the past, a substantial fall in real incomes, and high vehicle prices as a result of the weak currency led to a decline in the market as a whole in 2016.
 Demand for vehicles also continued to be impacted by the political crisis and the related sanctions imposed by the EU and the USA.
-The market remains of strategic importance for the Volkswagen Group, which is why we are working intensively there.
+The market remains strategically important to the Volkswagen Group, which is why we are working intensively there.

 The Middle East

 Despite economic and political instability, the Middle East region offers growth opportunities.
-We are leveraging the potential for sustainable growth with a range of vehicles that has been specifically tailored to this market, without operating our own production facilities.
+We are leveraging the potential for growth with a range of vehicles that has been specifically tailored to this market, but do not have our own production facilities.

-The underlying global economic trends will continue.
-These include sustained economic growth, a greater international division of labor and a resulting increase in global transport routes and volumes, a growing demand for energy and forces for innovation powered by trends in global climate policy.
+The underlying trends in the global economy such as sustained growth and a greater international division of labor are set to continue, as are the resulting increase in global transport routes and volumes, a growing demand for energy and the required forces for innovation in relation to global climate policy.

-We are working systematically to leverage these market opportunities at a global level.
-In the medium term, significant potential can be leveraged by enhancing the after-sales business by introducing new products and expanding the service network.
-Going forward, stricter requirements with respect to reliability, availability of the plants that are already in operation, the increase in environmental compatibility and efficient operation, together with the large number of engines and plants, will provide the basis for profitable, long-term growth.
+We are working systematically to leverage these market opportunities across the world.
+In the medium term, significant potential can be leveraged by enhancing the after-sales business through the introduction of new products and the expansion of our service network.
+Going forward, stricter requirements with respect to reliability, the availability of the plants that are already in operation, the increase in environmental compatibility and efficient operation, together with the large number of engines and plants, will provide the basis for growth.